Integrative-Longevity-Omics/Bayesian-Multinomial-Regression/README.md

 # Bayesian Multinomial Logistic Regression to analyze the distributions of cell types

-Code for Manuscript in Progress: Karagiannis, TT, Monti, S, and Sebastiani, P. Bayesian MLR: Differential analysis of the distribution of peripheral blood mononuclear cells
+Code for Manuscript in Progress: Karagiannis, TT, Monti, S, and Sebastiani, P. Bayesian MLR: Differential analysis of the distribution of peripheral blood cells

 ## Dependencies
 * Before running the Bayesian MLR, make sure that R and JAGS are installed.